 This was an interesting one, actually.
 The WhatsApp message that I read, said that humans were supposed to be herbivores, and that it is wrong that we eat meat.
 The argument given was that herbivores, such as cows, can move their jaws sideways, while carnivores can only move their jaws vertically.
 The message went ahead to say that humans, since we can move our jaw sideways, should be herbivores, and that our bodies are not designed to process meat at all.

-The jaw part may very well be true.
 But let’s take a step back and think about it in real evolutionary terms.
 Herbivores need to cut and chew their food, just like how a cow does.
-So they have strong incisors and molars—incisors help them cut things (such as fruit and grass) and molars help them chew the food before ingestion.
+So they have strong incisors and molars—incisors help them cut fruit and grass and molars help them chew the food before ingestion.
 Yes, herbivorous food is softer to cut and chew.
 So the design of incisors and molars works perfectly.
+The sideways movement aids in the chewing motion.

 Carnivores mainly have strong canines, and have a great jaw strength.
 To give their jaws the strength, their mouths are designed to move only vertically.
 And we see this as the case with cats and dogs, as the best example.
 Perfect.

 But there’s a point of failure in the half-baked theory that the message proposes.
 Human beings have incisors, canines, premolars and molars.
-I’m going to state it right away—humans are omnivores, and nature has created us that way.
+Humans are omnivores, and nature has created us that way.
 We humans have nice incisors, strong canines, an adult’s premolars, which are a cross between canines and molars, and of course, molars which are nice and wide to help chew food.
 We’re highly evolved beings, and we have the best of all worlds—we can cut, we can tear, and we can chew food.
 Add to it our ability to cook the raw food, thereby making it easier to process.
 So yes, human beings are, without a doubt, omnivores.

 No one way of lifestyle is better than the other.
 It’s a matter of personal preference.
 But does that mean it should not be taken seriously?
 No.

 At the same time, vegetarians choose the path because they too feel strongly about their stand.
 And that should also be respected.
 Most of us consider forceful feeding of meat as a kind of harassment.
-It is because the person who fed them that, went straight against their principles, against human rights, and made them do what they wouldn’t, given a choice.
+It is because the person who fed them that, went straight against their principles, against their personal rights, and made them do what they wouldn’t, given a choice.
 It is the same as taking advantage of an inebriated person.
 And besides, harassment in any form is wrong.
 The person will never again see you the same way they used to, before the incident.
 So what’s the point anyway?
-Also, vegetarians would be non-vegetarians if they wanted to be.
-Simple.

 Religion?
 Well, I don’t usually touch that point.
 But some of them have the idea, ‘OK, his religion, or his customs do not stop him from eating meat.
 So I fed him some.’
 That does not make it right.
 It’s not just religion or medical conditions that decide what one should or should not eat.
 That person is a human being who has his thoughts, his ideas of leading a life.
 It’s only him who has the right to decide what to eat and what not to.
 Such a deed is pure betrayal of one’s trust.
 One can never earn it back once it’s lost.

 Similarly, comments like, ‘You’re a Brahmin!
 You’re not supposed to eat meat’, is wrong, too.
-There’s no supposed to in this case.
+There’s no supposed to here.
 It’s the individual’s choice to eat what he wants to.
 If a person doesn’t even have that right, how do you call yourself a free society?
 I personally discourage such attitude.

 One of my friends posted, ‘The only rule is to eat healthy.’
 Of course!
 There’s no rule about what to eat and what not to.
 But just like how there’s a line between eating animals’ meat and human meat, there’s a line between eating sentient and non-sentient beings.
 If you want to eat meat, fair enough.
 No comments.
 But at the same time, if vegetarians choose not to eat meat, please extend the same courtesy to them.
 They’d really appreciate it.
 I do.
-I consider it very thoughtful when someone buys an eggless cake for a birthday celebration—it’s an amazing feeling when someone does that.
-Even though I’m not usually a fan of cakes and pastries, I end up eating a good slice, just for the kind gesture.
+I consider it very thoughtful when someone buys an eggless cake for a birthday celebration.
+Even though I’m not usually a fan of cakes and pastries, I end up eating a slice, just to appreciate the kind gesture.
 What better way than that to share happiness?

-All right, that’s some good 1900 words.
+All right, that should do for now.
 With apologies to those whom the original post may have, inadvertently, offended, I wish you a great weekend!